probonopd/vcontrold-for-openwrt/README.md

 =====================
 ![Vitotronic 200 KW2](https://cloud.githubusercontent.com/assets/2480569/5601297/4ab09c20-92f7-11e4-9fd3-328e15ff4303.jpg) ![D-Link DIR 505](https://cloud.githubusercontent.com/assets/2480569/5601325/4f1c2a26-92f8-11e4-846a-ef47d5c96ae3.jpeg)

-Control Viessmann heating systems such as the Vitotronic 200 KW 2 from OpenWrt.
+Control Viessmann heating systems such as the Vitotronic 200 KW2 from OpenWrt.
 I have successfully tested this on a D-Link DIR 505 running OpenWrt Barrier Breaker 14.07, but other systems with at least 8 MB flash ROM such as the TP-Link TL-WR710N should also be suitable.

 See http://openv.wikispaces.com/vcontrold for more information.